-If your dog has been kennelled at the Council's stray dog facility, you will be required to pay detention and kennelling charges before your dog can be collected from the kennels.
+If your dog has been kenneled at the Council's stray dog facility, you will be required to show your identification, pay the detention and kenneling charges, purchase an up to date identification tag (if you do not already own one) before your dog can be collected from the kennels.

-If your dog was taken to our reception centre there will be an additional charge of £13.20
+If your dog was taken to our out of hours reception center there will be an additional charge of £13.20.

 THE CONTROL OF DOGS ORDER 1992 states that any dog in a public place must wear a collar or tag with the name and address (including postcode) of the owner engraved or written on it.
 Your telephone number is optional (but we highly recommend this).
 If your dog is prone to trying to escape or a new rescue we suggest you keep the collar and identification tag on at all times even in the home.